NLnetLabs/rpki-doc/source/krill/multi-user/openid-connect-provider.rst

 For example, when logging in to a Krill instance connected to the OpenID Connect provider in a large company, the end user might see a very familiar login page.
-That's becausae it is probably a page they have to login to in order to use many other services in their company.
+That's because it is probably a page they have to login to in order to use many other services in their company.
 Often this login page will even be themed to match the corporate branding.